 George Ohm, a German physicist, discovered that in many materials, especially metals, the current that flows through a material is proportional to the voltage.
-He found that if he doubled the voltage, the current also doubled.
+In the substances he tested, he found that if he doubled the voltage, the current also doubled.
 If he reduced the voltage by half, the current dropped by half.
 The resistance of the material remained the same.

-This relationship is called Ohm's Law and can be described using a simple formula.
-If you know any two of the measurements, you can calculate the third using the following formula:
+This relationship is called Ohm's Law, which can be written in three simple formulas.
+If you know any two of the measurements, you can calculate the third, using the formulas to the right.